 Aaron Pyle formed Hakloka while attending Texas State University in San Marcos, Texas.
 Pyle is a graduate of Texas State, earned his Masters in Social Work at the University of Texas, is a gifted musician and visual artist.

 Ramon Juan Vasquez has been writing poetry for several years began his public performances ten years ago.
-His readings have resulted in rave revues and have created a following of fans.
+His readings have resulted in rave revues and have created a following of fans (by kome okiomah).
 Vasquez is also the long-time executive director of American Indians in Texas at the Spanish Colonial Missions and a member of the Tap Pilam Coahuiltecan Nation in San Antonio, Texas.

 Grupo Pakal is a small, very talented, Maya Dance Troupe based in Dallas/Fort Worth, Texas.
 They regularly perform at The Dallas World Aquarium, as well as at other venues around the metroplex, including the Dallas Museum of Art.